Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 #### orderId
 Type: _GUID_

-The generated id for the notification order.
+The generated ID for the notification order.

 #### recipientLookup\*